orend/register/register.md

 end
 ```
 We created a plain ruby object, ```AddsUserToList```, which contains the business logic from before.
 In the controller we call this object and not ```User``` directly.
-This is an improvement, but testing this service object would require us to somehow stub ```User#find``` to avoid hitting the database, and probably also stub out ```NotifiesUser#run``` in order to avoid sending a real notification out.
+This is an improvement, but testing this service object would require us to somehow stub ```User#find_by!``` to avoid hitting the database, and probably also stub out ```NotifiesUser#run``` in order to avoid sending a real notification out.
 In any case, hard-coding the name of the class of your collaborator is a bad idea since it couples the two together and makes it impossible to replace the class with a different implementation.

 Also, referencing the class ```User``` directly means that our unit tests will have to load active record and the entire rails stack, but even worse - the entire app and its dependencies.
 This load time can be a few seconds for trivial rails apps, but can sometimes be 30 seconds for really big rails apps.
 Unit tests should be *fast* to run as part of your test suite but also fast to run individually, which means they should not load the rails stack or your application (also see [Corey Haines's talk](http://www.youtube.com/watch?v=bNn6M2vqxHE)
  on the subject).